 Department: Comparative Biomedical Sciences

-Abir is a Lecturer and member of the Comparative Physiology & Medicine research programme.
+Abir is a Lecturer and member of the Comparative Physiology & Clinical Sciences research programme.
 Abir's research examines TGF-β factors and how they control physiology.

 Abir began his academic career with a BSc (Hons) in Chemistry at Presidency College, University of Calcutta, India.
 Abir continued at University of Calcutta to study for an MSc in Biophysics, Molecular Biology & Genetics.
 While pursuing his MSc Abir worked during the summer with Astra in Bangalore, India and upon completion of his MSc he joined Astra as a research associate.

 After working for Astra, Abir moved to Northwestern University, in Evanston Illinois, USA to commence his PhD.
 He joined the laboratory of Professor Kelly Mayo and completed his PhD in 1999.
 Following this, Abir moved on to the Fred Hutchinson Research Centre, in Seattle, Washington, USA for post doctoral research with Jonathan Cooper and subsequently moved to Massachusetts General Hospital, in Boston, USA to work with Alan Schneyer on reproductive endocrinology.
 At Massachusetts General Hospital Abir developed the follistatin-like 3 (FSTL3) gene deletion mutant mouse strain (FSTL3 KO) which led him to commence his research on the roles of TGFβ ligand system in metabolism and reproduction.
 Abir is continuing his research in these fields after moving to his current position at the RVC as a lecturer.